Fulfilling General Education Requirements

 Can I get General Education credit if I study abroad?

 YES.
 Please see the Study Abroad information page.

 I have received a bachelor's degree from Grand Valley (or any other institution).
 Do I have to complete the General Education requirements to complete another degree?

 Students with a bachelor's degree (from any college) have completed their General Education requirements.
 They just need to complete the 2nd degree/major requirements within the program.

 Is there a minimum grade required for General Education Classes?

-There is no minimum grade requirement for General Education classes except for WRT 150, which requires a C (not a C-) or better (SWS courses also require a C or better).
+There is no minimum grade requirement for General Education classes except for WRT 150, which requires a C (not a C-) or higher (SWS courses also require a C or higher).

 If I placed in a language course higher than 202 can I still get Global Perspectives credit?

 Yes, if you take a course higher than 202.
 You must have the Modern Languages Department contact us with your name and the course (above the 202 level) you took in lieu of 202.